Post-acute withdrawal syndrome (PAWS) is a set of symptoms that persist for weeks or even months after you’ve achieved sobriety from a substance.

 How Long Does PAWS Last?

-Duration of symptoms varies widely.
-Some people have symptoms for just a few weeks, while others struggle for months or even years.[6]The severity of cravings may also ebb and flow, and for many individuals may never disappear completely.
+The duration of symptoms varies widely.
+Some people have symptoms for just a few weeks, while others struggle for months or even years.[2]

-Can PAWS be Prevented?
+Can PAWS Be Prevented?

-Eliminating drug misuse is the most straightforward and reliable way to ensure that you don't develop PAWS.
-Researchers say PAWS severity is partially related to how much people use before they attempted to quit.[7]
-The smaller your dose, the less likely it is that you'll have symptoms.
+Researchers say PAWS severity is partially related to how much people use before they attempt to quit.[3]
+The smaller your dose, the less likely it is that you’ll have symptoms.
 However, everybody is different.
-Genetics and luck may play a role: some people notice severe symptoms even with minimal substance misuse while others can use in higher quantities and have no PAWs whatsoever.
-Thus, whether an individual will develop PAWs can be very hard to predict.

 How Is Post-Acute Withdrawal Syndrome Treated?